Kota

 How can you provide income protection?

-• Long-term protection plans: You could offer long-term income protection plans that pay 50-70% of an employee’s salary for a minimum term of five years.
+• Long-term protection plans: You could offer long-term income protection plans that pay 50-70% of your employee’s salary for a minimum term of five years.

 Some employees receive life assurance plans as part of their benefits package.